rhiza-fr/ollama-think/README.md

 ### Making Calls

-The `call` method provides a strongly typed access to the underlying `Chat` method in non-streaming mode.
+The `call` method provides strongly typed access to the underlying `Chat` method in non-streaming mode.
 It returns a `ThinkResponse` object which is a subclass of `ollama.ChatResponse` and adds some convenience properties.
+You can use `prompt` or `messages` as you prefer.

 ```python
 # Make a non-streaming call